💎

 About Obsidian

 Obsidian is a naturally occurring volcanic glass formed when felsic lava extruded from a volcano cools rapidly with minimal crystal growth.
-It is not a true mineral because it is not crystalline and its composition is too complex and variable.
-It is famous for its jet-black appearance and its ability to produce extremely sharp edges, which led to its use as tools and weapons since prehistoric times.
+It is not a true mineral — it is a mineraloid, lacking the crystalline atomic structure that defines minerals.
+Its composition is too complex and variable for a fixed chemical formula, though it is predominantly silica (approximately 70–75% SiO₂) with smaller amounts of Al₂O₃, Fe₂O₃, MgO, and other oxides reflecting the rhyolitic magma from which it formed.
+Obsidian is famous for its jet-black appearance and its ability to produce extremely sharp edges — sharper than surgical steel — leading to its use as tools and weapons since the earliest stone-age cultures.

 Formation & Geology